How To Sell A Condemned House In Plano, Texas

 Step 3.
 Receive a cash offer for it.

-Both options are not mutually exclusive; you can look into both, and in fact, it’s best to do so.
+Both options are not mutually exclusive; you can look into both, and it’s best to do so.
 A real estate professional is a valuable asset, even if you don’t ultimately decide to sell your house through them.
 An initial consultation can help you determine which route to take and assess the severity of your home’s condition.
 On the other hand, contacting a real estate investor is free, and you can always reject their offer without any consequences.

 Helpful Plano Blog Articles